Writing Effective Emails [Forget The Fluff!]

-For any role, including management, it will be your most used communication method.
+For any role, especially management, this will be your most used communication method.

-Learn when to email, and how to email well.
+Lets learn when to email, and how to write a persuasive email.

 Once you’ve decided to write an email: